The Bankrate promise

 Work with a credit counselor

 If you can realistically afford to make some payments on what you owe, you might consider credit counseling.
 A qualified, nonprofit credit counseling organization can review your financial situation.
 A credit counselor may be able to set up a debt management plan, or DMP, with your creditors.
-A DMP consolidates eligible debts you wish to include into a single, monthly payment that is more affordable.
-Your credit counselor may be also able to reduce your interest rate and get creditors to waive fees as part of the arrangement.
-Most DMPs take three to five years to complete and may come with setup fees and monthly administration fees from the credit counseling organization.
+Credit counselors can also help reduce your interest rate and get creditors to waive fees as part of the arrangement.

 File for bankruptcy protection from your creditors

 When you live on a fixed income, budget cuts or credit counseling may not be enough to solve your debt problems.
-Filing for bankruptcy may help you to protect your assets when you can’t afford to pay your debts.
+Filing for bankruptcy can be a last resort to protect your assets when you can’t afford to pay your debts.
 Of course, bankruptcy does come with consequences such as credit damage.
-It may also be difficult to qualify for certain types of new credit post-bankruptcy.
 Some debts, like past-due taxes and federal student loans, won’t be eligible to include in a bankruptcy filing.
-For these reasons, bankruptcy is usually a last-resort option.

 Frequently asked questions

 Your Social Security benefits can be impacted by federal taxes owed, unpaid alimony or child support and student loan debt.